thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 20 March 2023
+### Daily Rundown on Tuesday, 21 March 2023

-- The average temperature today is 11.07˚C;
+- The average temperature today is 12.45˚C;
-- With highs of 11.15˚C and lows of 6.4˚C.
+- With highs of 12.45˚C and lows of 9.19˚C.
-- You can expect moderate rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->